hackshackers/hackshackers-hugo/README.md

   1. Make sure to initialize the submodule in `content/`
 1. `$ hugo serve`

-That will build the static pages and start the local Go server.
+That will build the static pages and start the local Go server at [http://localhost:1313/](http://localhost:1313/).

 ### Working with site assets